Simulating Your Retirement: An Essential Step!

 - Put off your retirement to a later age

-- Accept a lower standard of living than you had planned for at retirement
+- Accept a lower standard of living in retirement than you had planned for

 If these options seem unthinkable, you'll have to start saving more immediately—and that means scaling back your lifestyle.
-But remember, you can always take a compromise approach.
+However, you can always try to strike a healthy balance.

 These simulators provide a rough estimate only.
-Ideally, you should redo the simulation every year when you're getting close to retirement, but it's okay to space it out a little further (unless something major happens).
+Ideally, you should do a new simulation if a major change takes place in your life and revise your simulation every year when you're getting close to retirement.

 Your financial planner or advisor can use your simulation to give you valuable advice, help you determine whether your forecast is realistic, interpret the results, and come up with solutions.
-But before you can work with the results, you'll have know where you stand today with everything from your budget to your investments and your RRQ and supplemental pension plan statements.
+But before you can work with the results, you'll have to figure out where you stand today by reviewing your budget, your investment statements, your Statement of Participation in the QPP, and any SPP statements.

 If you set realistic objectives, you'll see your dreams start to take form—and that will make it much easier to keep saving for retirement.